Corn Grain and Silage Sampling and Mycotoxin Testing

 CPN-2003

-If corn ear rots were a problem in the field, it is important to test harvested grain for mycotoxins.
+If corn ear rots are a significant problem (e.g. damaged ears observed on greater than 10% of the plants examined) in the field, it is essential to test harvested grain and whole-plant silage for mycotoxins.
 Obtaining a representative sample for mycotoxin testing is critical for accurate results.
-It’s also important to know that testing methods vary in accuracy.
+It’s also important to know the available testing methods and how they may vary in accuracy.

 Sampling Requirements

-The accuracy of a mycotoxin test result largely depends on the quality of the grain or silage sample.
-The United States Department of Agriculture (USDA) Grain Inspection Handbook and the Canadian Grain Commission recommend specific sampling methods to ensure that samples accurately represent the grain population and silage mass.
-Sample collection methods vary depending on whether the sample is collected from the field (combine), a grain truck, a shipping container, feed bunks or storage bins, or at the elevator or point of sale.
+The accuracy of a mycotoxin test largely depends on the collection process and quality of the grain or silage sample.
+The United States Department of Agriculture (USDA) Grain Inspection Handbook and the Canadian Grain Commission recommend specific sampling methods to ensure that samples accurately represent the composition of the grain load and silage mass.
+Sample collection methods vary depending on whether the sample is collected from the field (via combine), a grain truck, a shipping container, feed bunk, storage bin, an elevator, or at the point of sale.

 What does a representative sample consist of?

-Although sampling methods vary, the size of the representative sample is consistent.
-According to the USDA Grain Inspection Handbook, a representative sample is at least 4.4 pounds, and preferably 5 pounds (2-2.5 kg).
-In many cases, several subsamples will be taken and then combined into a single composite sample (Figure 1).
+Although sampling methods vary, the size of the representative sample remains consistent.
+According to the USDA Grain Inspection Handbook, a representative sample should weigh at least 4.4 pounds (2 kg), with a preferred weight of 5 pounds (2-2.5 kg).
+In practice, several subsamples are collected and combined into a single composite sample for submission and the testing sample is then taken from this composite sample (Fig. 1).

 Figure 1.
-Several subsamples of corn are pooled to form a larger representative sample.
+Several subsamples of corn are pooled to form a larger representative sample from which a sample of corn grain is taken for testing

 Don’t Rely on Appearance Alone

 There are several technologies for testing mycotoxin concentrations in corn grain and silage.
-Never rely solely on visual methods such as the black light test (Figure 2).
-Visual test results can be inconsistent, so always test samples using recommended methods, or send them to professional laboratories.
+Never rely solely on visual methods such as the black light test, which may be used to test for presence of the fungus Aspergillus (Fig. 2).
+Visual test results can be inconsistent and do not quantify mycotoxin levels, so always test samples using recommended methods or send them to professional laboratories.

 Figure 2.
-Fluorescence under a black light is not a useful way to determine if grain is contaminated with a mycotoxin.
+Fluorescence under a black light is not a useful method to determine if the grain is contaminated with a mycotoxin.

 Testing Kits

-Several companies sell kits that detect and measure specific mycotoxins.
-Using such kits will require an initial investment of several thousand dollars to purchase the proper testing equipment.
-However, once you have the equipment, the cost of testing a single grain sample (a subsample of a larger sample) for one particular mycotoxin is usually less than $10 (Figure 3).
+Several companies sell kits designed to detect and measure specific mycotoxins.
+While purchasing the necessary testing equipment may require an initial investment of several thousand dollars, the cost of testing a single grain sample (a subsample of a larger sample) for one particular mycotoxin is relatively low, though it can vary depending on the company and technology used (Fig. 3).

 Figure 3.
 A corn sample being tested for mycotoxins using supplies from a test kit.